MooHoll/Asian_Psyllid_Methylation/README.md

     - Male/female biased methylated/expressed enriched on the X?
     - Overall methylation levels of differentially expressed/spliced
     - Overall expression levels of differentially methylated

-## Other thoughts:
-- Do we want to annotate TEs and include them in the analyses?